 Average hourly wages for production and nonsupervisory restaurant workers

-Average wages for production and nonsupervisory restaurant workers jumped from $13.36 in April 2020 to $18.70 in August 2024.
-But that increase in nominal wages obscures the impact of inflation on wages: Extending the timeframe back to 2018, which gives two control years, shows that inflation-adjusted wages have increased only modestly, from $12.78 in January 2018 to $14.72 in 2024.
-While both nominal and inflation-adjusted wages are higher this year than last year, wage growth has been flat, or somewhat negative over the course of 2024.
+Average hourly wages for production and nonsupervisory restaurant workers jumped from $13.36 in April 2020 to $19.30 in July 2025, a sustained nominal increase.
+But that increase obscures the impact of inflation on wages: Extending the timeframe back to 2018, which gives two control years, shows that inflation-adjusted wages have increased only modestly, from $12.78 in January 2018 to $14.81 in 2025.
+While both nominal and inflation-adjusted wages are higher this year than last year, real wage growth was anemic in 2024.
+The uptick in December — which pushed inflation adjusted wages above $15 an hour compared to 2018 values for the first time — was likely due to demand for workers during the holiday season, and wages have since fallen slightly in adjusted terms.

 “Low wage workers still have a really hard time making ends meet.
 It’s not like we've negated the fact that many workers just really suffer from very low wages,” Gould said.